-Utilizing a single war-surplus Douglas DC-3, Trans-Pacific Airways (TPA) was formed in 1946 to fly both passengers and cargo between the islands of Oahu, Maui and Hawaii.
+Utilizing a single war-surplus Douglas DC-3 (A C-47A originally delivered to the US Air Force), Trans-Pacific Airways (TPA) was formed in 1946 to fly both passengers and cargo between the islands of Oahu, Maui and Hawaii.
 The first charter services started on July 26, 1946, and the hospitality of the islands was quickly evident with complimentary pineapple juice being served as well as “live” music from a ukulele.
 TPA was given permission to start scheduled passenger service in February 1949, and won a US Postal mail contract in 1951, the start of scheduled service put the airline in direct competition to pioneering Intra-Island Airways, later to become Hawaiian Airlines.

 As Aloha continued to expand, the airline placed into service the four-engine Vickers Viscount in 1963, to replace the Fokker F-27 aircraft, however the British made airplane had limitations in the typically humid Pacific environment.
 As the “Jet” age had entered the world of aviation, Aloha looked to introduce pure jet service to the islands and placed an order for the new British Aerospace BAC-1-11 Twin-Jet.
 Three planes were ordered, each with a passenger capacity of sixty-nine seats and the first being delivered to the airlines on April 15, 1966.
 Flights were started with the BAC-11-1 “AlohaJet” on April 27, 1966 between Honolulu, Hilo, Kauai, Kona and Maui.
 It was soon realized that the BAC-1-11 suffered the same restrictions as the Viscount and had performance restrictions especially operating from Kona Airport.
 Facing increased competition from Hawaiian Airlines using the new Douglas DC-9 airplane, Aloha looked to Boeing to solve its “jet” problems and placed an order for two Boeing 737-200 airplanes in 1968.
 The first plane, dubbed “Funbirds” was delivered in February 1969, and sported a new corporate image of tropical yellow and orange with a colorful tail of shaded abstract flowers.
 With the introduction of the new 737s, the three BAC-1-11 were withdrawn from service by April 1969.
 Although the introduction of the new Boeing’s helped the image, excess capacity, and service delays from mainland carriers that would boost tourism were not realized and Aloha suffered financially.
 Both Hawaiian Airlines and Aloha Airlines were suffering and the idea of a merger between the two carriers was courted.